UnderscoreKilburn/Patches-and-Beyond/README.md

 	* The increased height was originally a fix for an awkward looking interaction when crystal seeds are collected by an ME annihilation plane, undoing it reintroduces this issue but you are very unlikely to notice it while playing this modpack.
 * Changed the default value of the waterlogged state of dynamos from Thermal Expansion from true to false.
 	* The latest version of Thermal Foundation allows dynamos to be waterlogged but without this fix, loading an older save will cause all dynamos in the world to become waterlogged.
+* Fixed grenade entities from Thermal Foundation being registered under the wrong name in Thermal Foundation 1.5.0.14.
+	* This is mainly just there to fix missing entity ID errors when loading an older world and won't have any impact on the game otherwise.
 * Fixed singularities, charged certus quartz and crystal seeds not having some extra data properly set when produced by crushing wheels and other components from Create.
 	* This mainly fixes singularities getting stuck when produced by a crushing wheel setup without a chute or a belt directly below.
 * Fixed hose pulleys not consuming input fluids when receiving more than 1000 mB per tick.